sara-nl/griddocs/source/Pages/General/grant_access.rst

 * submitting :ref:`Grid jobs <first-grid-job>` to multiple clusters via the Grid middleware
 * storing data to the :ref:`grid-storage`

-Researchers at SURF-affiliated institutes can apply for compute and storage capacity on the Grid by submitting the SURFsara application form`_.
+Researchers at SURF-affiliated institutes can apply for compute and storage capacity on the grid by submitting the `SURFsara application form`_.
 For scientists not affiliated to SURF, rates are based on tailor made packages (e.g. the chosen bundle size).
 Specific details on obtaining accounts and on our rates can be found in the `Access Grid`_ section of our website.

 Please contact us at helpdesk@surfsara.nl for any inquiry on our possibilities.